NONRESIDENT HUNTERS

 Q. I am a West Virginia resident; can I hunt without a license on my resident parents’ property?

 Yes.
-WV resident children may hunt on their resident parents’ property without a license.
+West Virginia resident children may hunt on their resident parents’ property without a license.
 Resident parents may hunt on their resident children’s property without a license.

 Q. Are landowners exempt from field tagging game?